programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 *   It uses [fast and accurate algorithms](https://medium.com/@akankshamalhotra24/introduction-to-libraries-of-nlp-in-python-nltk-vs-spacy-42d7b2f128f2) for text-processing tasks, so it's efficient to run and kept up-to-date by the developers
 *   It [performs better on text-splitting tasks than NLTK](https://proxet.com/blog/spacy-vs-nltk-natural-language-processing-nlp-python-libraries/), since it constructs syntactic trees for each sentence it is called on

 You may still be wondering: What is the value of extracting language data like lemmas, part-of-speech tags, and named entities from a corpus?
 How can they help researchers answer meaningful humanities research questions?
-To illustrate, let's look at the example corpus and questions developed for this tutorial.
+To illustrate, let's look at the example corpus and questions developed for this lesson.

 ## Lesson Dataset: Biology and English Papers from the Michigan Corpus of Upper-Level Student Papers (MICUSP)
 The [Michigan Corpus of Upper-Level Student Papers (MICUSP)](https://elicorpora.info/main) is a corpus of 829 high-scoring academic writing samples from students at the University of Michigan.
 The papers come from 16 disciplines and seven genres; all were written by senior undergraduate or graduate students and received an A-range score in a university course. [^1] The papers and their metadata are publicly available on MICUSP Simple, an online interface which allows users to search for papers by a range of fields (e.g. genre, discipline, student level, textual features) and conduct simple keyword analyses across disciplines and genres.